Payne-G/Jordle/README.md

 **How to Play**
 Enter a five-letter word and press Enter (If a word with less than 5 letters is entered, an error window will pop up, you can close this window and keep playing)
 Letters will change colors to indicate correctness:
-🟩 Green: Correct letter in the correct spot
+-🟩 Green: Correct letter in the correct spot
-🟨 Yellow: Correct letter in the wrong spot
+-🟨 Yellow: Correct letter in the wrong spot
-⬜ Gray: Letter not in the word
+-⬜ Gray: Letter not in the word
 Keep guessing until you solve the word or run out of attempts!

-Clicking **reset** starts the game over with a new word.
+Clicking **Restart** starts the game over with a new word.

 Clicking **Instuctions** shows these rules